Israel says motorist killed in West Bank held US citizenship | Law-Order

 Israel says motorist killed in West Bank held US citizenship

+The assailants, travelling in one vehicle, then drove further and fired again, the army said.
+The attackers set their own vehicle afire and fled, setting off a manhunt.

-Ganeles died later at Hadassah Medical Center, the hospital said.
-He is to be buried Wednesday in the Israeli central city of Raanana.
+Ganeles died later at Hadassah Medical Centre, the hospital said.
+He is to be buried on Wednesday in the Israeli central city of Raanana.
 Israeli President Isaac Herzog extended condolences to Ganeles's family.

+The Jewish Federations of North America said it was devastated.
+"A recent college graduate, Elan had a bright future ahead of him.
+Our hearts go out to his family and to the West Hartford community and we cry together with them.
+May Elan's memory be for a blessing," it said in a statement.

 So far this year, 62 Palestinians, about half of them affiliated with armed groups, have been killed by Israeli troops and civilians.
 In the same period, 14 Israelis, all but one of them civilians, have been killed in Palestinian attacks.